Creditors approve deal to save Croatia's biggest company

 The settlement deal includes corporate restructuring that gives the two Russian banks a big stake in the company, prompting fears in Croatia that the Kremlin has been strategically trying to increase its political influence in the European Union's newest member.

-According to the settlement, suppliers can expect to receive 60 percent of their claims on the company.
+According to the settlement, suppliers can expect to receive 60 percent of their claims on the company debt.
 Banks will get up to 20 percent, while for bond holders the return will range between 40 and 80 percent of their investment.

 The implementation of the deal is expected to last between three to four months after a commercial court formally approves it.